nuls-io/nuls-v1/README.md

 JDK:[JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 Maven:[Maven 3.3+](http://maven.apache.org/download.cgi)
 IDE: Any one you  like
-> JetBrains [IntelliJ IDEA](https://www.jetbrains.com/idea/) is recommended, but we do not rovoke the IDE war.
+> JetBrains [IntelliJ IDEA](https://www.jetbrains.com/idea/) is recommended, but we do not provoke the IDE war.

 ### Code style guide